pachyderm/pachyderm/doc/concepts/data-concepts/file.md

 Appending files
  By default, Pachyderm appends all new files to the existing files.
- For example, you have a `A.csv` file in a repository.
+ For example, you have an `A.csv` file in a repository.
 If you upload the same file to that repository, Pachyderm *appends* the data to the existing file which results in the file `A.csv` having twice the data from its original size.

  **Example:**